-Blood glucose monitoring is the regular testing of glycemia, or glucose levels in the blood.
+People use blood glucose monitoring to regularly test glucose levels in the blood.

-It is an essential part of good diabetes control.
-Many people with diabetes must check several times each day so that they can plan for activities and meals and know when to take their medications.
+It is an essential part of effective diabetes control.
+Many people with diabetes must check several times each day to plan for activities and meals, as well as scheduling doses of medication or insulin.

-A person can test their blood glucose levels with a glucometer, which comes supplied with lancets, or tiny needles, a logbook, and test strips.
-A glucometer measures blood glucose levels.
+A person can test their blood glucose levels with a glucometer.
+They usually come with lancets, or tiny needles, a logbook to record results, and test strips.

 How to use a glucose meter

-- Switch on the glucose meter and insert a test strip into it when the device is ready
+- Switch on the glucose meter, and insert a test strip when the device is ready.

-- With an alcohol prep pad, wipe the place where you plan to prick your finger.
-Wait for the alcohol to evaporate
+- With an alcohol prep pad, wipe the planned site of injection.
+Wait for the alcohol to evaporate.

-- Prick the finger with the lancet and gently squeeze until you have a small drop of blood
+- Prick the finger with the lancet, and gently squeeze the finger until a small drop of blood develops.

-- Read the result on the glucose meter screen
+- Read the result on the screen of glucose meter.

-- Keep a log of each glucose reading, as this helps the doctors find the best treatment plan for you.
-With more modern devices, the reading results are automatically stored
+- Keep a log of each glucose reading, as this helps the doctors find the best treatment plan.
+More modern devices allow automatic storage of data.

-Getting an accurate reading of the blood glucose level can help to achieve good diabetes control.
+An accurate reading of the blood glucose level can help achieve good diabetes control.

 Other tips for controlling blood sugar include:

-- Using portion control, so a plate will contain one fourth meat, one fourth starchy foods and one half non-starchy vegetables
+- using portion control, so that a typical plate will be one-fourth meat, one-fourth starchy foods, and one-half non-starchy vegetables

-Anyone who experiences symptoms of low or high blood sugar should see a doctor, whether or not they have been diagnosed with diabetes.
+Any person who experiences symptoms of low or high blood sugar should see a doctor, whether or not they have a diagnosis of diabetes.